jgravois/presentations/geodev-hub/presentation.md

 <!--
   patrick:
   Hub is brand new!
-  Open Data is a capability of Hub that is included in ArcGIS Online subscriptions Hub has addtional capabilities that cost $
+  Hub seeks to solve problems that Open Data on its own doesn't Hub has addtional capabilities that cost $
     Initiatives
     Community
-  An evolution that sees Open Data as a means to an end
+  Open Data underpins Hub
   Goal: make operationalizing Open Data easier
   Goal: Broaden the scope of engagement beyond computer folk
   Goal: break down silos between departments